fixm-ccb/FIXM-Core-4.2.0-testing/docs/home.md

 ## How to use this web site

-- Use the side bar opposite to access the various sections of the user manual;
+- Use the side bar opposite to access the various sections of the FIXM User Manual;
 - Use the search engine to look for a specific entry;
 - Use the buttons `< Previous` and `Next >` at the bottom of each page to navigate across the different sections of the manual.